-ENTREPRENEURSHIP I (HONORS) ME115X0 1 CREDIT
+ENTREPRENEURSHIP I HONORS ME115X0 1 CREDIT

-In addition to the standard course requirements for Entrepreneurship I, this honors-level course extends the standard course of study to a more challenging level for the student who is highly motivated, able to work independently, and has a history of high academic achievement.
-Honors credit will be awarded to students that successfully complete an Honors portfolio for the course that consists of college/career-themed projects and assessments.
+In this course, students evaluate the concepts of going into business for themselves and working for or operating a small business.
+They become acquainted with channel management, pricing, product/service management, and promotion.
+Emphasis is on the exploration of feasible ideas of products/services, research procedures, business financing, marketing strategies, and access to resources for starting a small business.
+Students will be introduced to the Lean Canvas Business Model (LCBM) throughout the course.
+English language arts and social studies are reinforced.
+In addition to the standard course requirements for Entrepreneurship I, this honorslevel course extends the standard course of study to a more challenging level for the student who is highly motivated, able to work independently, and has a history of high academic achievement.
+Honors credit will be awarded to students that successfully complete an Honors portfolio for the course that consists of college/careerthemed projects and assessments.